Adaptive Online Learning of Quantum States: Minimizing Adaptive Regret

-\paragraph{$k$-shift regret bound.} As an application of Theorem \ref{thm:SA-Regret}, we derive a $k$-shift regret bound.
-In the $k$-shift setting, we assume that $\varphi$ can change at most $k$ times, and we derive the following corollary.
+\paragraph{$k$-shift regret bound.} As an application of Lemma \ref{lem:SA-Regret}, we derive a $k$-shift regret bound.
+In the $k$-shift setting, we assume that $\varphi$ can change at most $k$ times, and we derive the following theorem.